jenlampton/upgradenotes/README.md

 ## In this repository:

-- "notes" directory: contains upgrade.md files for each site I upgrade.
+- "notes" directory: contains detailed notes on the upgrade process.
-- "code" directory: contains Jeneration module.
+- "code" directory: contains custom module used to run updates.

 ## To do